dioufee/sdmApp/sdmApp_github.md

 This is the first page that is shown once the graphical user interface has been started using sdmApp() after loading package sdmApp.
-On this page, the user is presented the information about the package and contact or feedback.
+On this page, users will found information about the package and contact or feedback.

 <img src="image1.png" align="center" width="500" />